Skip to content

 Auto-immune diseases such as diabetes, rheumatoid arthritis, muscular dystrophy and multiple sclerosis are associated with dysfunction in the microbiome.
 You need a balance of healthy bugs in your microbiome to keep it on track.

-A healthy microbiome is vital to protect our overall health and brain health.
 It is essential for human development, immunity and nutrition.
 There is a growing belief and important research that supports the theory that an unhealthy gut microbiome can affect the brain and neurological development of a child.